deejaygraham/sketchnoting-for-developers/draft.md

 a tip to correct type errors.
 Use double lines or fill in parts of a character to even up type, correct kerning, even out letter height and sometimes correct spelling.

 # Hierarchy

-Create a hierarchy using size and separation use numbers for ordering
+Create a hierarchy using size and separation, boldness, framing - bigger things are more important.
+Things in boxes or with more emphasis are more important.
+Think web H1..h6

 # Colour